owgydz/apple/README.md

 ## Features

-- **REPL**: A command-line interface for interacting with the JavaScript engine.
+- **CLI interface**: A command-line interface for interacting with the JavaScript engine.
 - **File Execution**: You can run JavaScript files from the command line.
 - **File Creation**: Create and edit JavaScript files directly within the REPL.
 - **Garbage Collection**: Implements Mark and Sweep garbage collection.